MarvinLavechin/daem/examples/transfer/semi_supervised/README.md

 	--max_epochs 2000 --display_freq 50
 ```

-We apply the transfer on our validation set containing mouse images.
+We apply the transfer on our mouse test set :

 ```bash
 python imagetranslation/translate.py   --mode test \